Wassupppp/UcSchiwa/README.md

 Unzip it on the target machine with the `Expand-Archive` cmdlet

-## To use Shellingan.ps1 as a standalone script
+## To use Shellingan.ps1 as a standalone script for AMSI Bypass

 ### Import